Thaddeus Dryja: Career

 In 1983 Dryja joined the faculty of the Department of Ophthalmology at Harvard Medical School, becoming a full professor in 1992.
-In 1992 he also became director of the David G. Cogan Pathology Laboratory at the Massachesetts Eye and Ear Infirmary.
+In 1992 he also became director of the David G. Cogan Pathology Laboratory at the Massachusetts Eye and Ear Infirmary.
 In 1993 he became the David Glendenning Cogan Professor of Ophthalmology at Harvard Medical School.

 In 1996 Dryja was elected to the American National Academy of Sciences.
 The citation states that "Dryja is a pioneer in the molecular genetics of human eye disease.
 He has made seminal discoveries relating to the pathogenesis of retinoblastoma and retinitis pigmentosa and identified the mutant genes causing these conditions".
 His inaugural article was "Gene-based approach to human gene-phenotype correlations".

-In 2006 Dryja became the head of Translational Medicine in Ophthalmology at Novartis Institutes for Biomedical Research (NIBR), the Novartis research institute in Cambridge, Massachusetts.
-From 2009 to 2017 he was the global head of ophthalmology research, supervising a research group of over 200.
-In 2017 he returned to Harvard Medical School as a clinical professor and eye pathologist.
+In 2006 Dryja became the head of Translational Medicine in Ophthalmology at Novartis Institutes for Biomedical Research (NIBR) in Cambridge, Massachusetts.
+From 2009 to 2017 he was the global head of ophthalmology research, In 2017 he returned to Harvard Medical School as a Professor of Ophthalmology.
+He currently holds that position and is also the Associate Director of the Cogan Eye Pathology Laboratory at the Mass Eye and Ear, a hospital in the Mass General Brigham integrated healthcare system.

+Research accomplishments

+Dryja started his research career in 1981 by applying the fledgling field of human molecular genetics to the study of retinoblastoma, a cancer of the retina that arises in childhood.
+As a recently trained ophthalmologist, he interacted with ophthalmic surgeons in the northeast USA to personally obtain blood and tumor samples from children with retinoblastoma who had eyes enucleated as part of their therapy.
+He concurrently developed assays for polymorphic loci on chromosome 13, a chromosome of interest because prior publications showed elevated risk for retinoblastoma associated with deletions of chromosome 13.
+Dryja found that most tumors had lost a copy of chromosome 13, thus providing the first evidence that homozygosity of the chromosome, and necessarily of the retinoblastoma gene, was a key step in oncogenesis.
+The results solidified the concept of a tumor suppressor gene that normally acts to prevent cancer and only predisposes to cancer when it is inactivated by mutations.
+This was compelling evidence for the recessive nature of tumor suppressor genes that was proposed by Alfred Knudson (the 2-hit hypothesis) decades earlier based on epidemiologic data.
+The discovery of homozygosity of chromosome 13 was contemporaneously and independently discovered by Brenda Gallie, Rosaline Godbout, and Robert Phillips in Toronto and by Webster Cavenee and Ray White’s group in Salt Lake City, and the data was published in a set of co-authored papers in 1983 and 1984.
+Numerous tumor suppressor genes have since been identified and found to play a key role in most human cancers.